Bilou4/hubble-berry/CONTRIBUTING.md

 ## Implement your fix or feature

-You can make all the changes you want, as long as it improves the project or user experience!
+You can make all the changes you want, as long as it improves the project or the user experience!
 Feel free to ask for help; everyone is a beginner at first.

 ## View your changes